Customer: Wellington City Council Contract: Construct Location: Moa Point, Wellington |

 - treating the cludge so it can be used productively, as a soil conditioner, fertiliser, and fuel for industrial heat

-Before work onsite started, over a thousand native lizards living in the area were carefully trapped and relocated to protected sites like Rangitatau Park, Tukanae Street Reserve, and Centennial Park at Moa Point, and on the Miramar Peninsula,
+Before work onsite started, over a thousand native lizards living in the area were carefully trapped and relocated to protected sites like Rangitatau Park, Tukanae Street Reserve, Centennial Park at Moa Point, and on the Miramar Peninsula.

-Te Whare Wai Para Nuku - what the new name means:
+Te Whare Wai Para Nuku - the story of the project's name

-Wai Para describes the water left in the kene or sludge after it has been treated first in Te Whare Wai Tapu Noa/the wastewater treatment facility and flows to Te Whare Wai Para Nuku.
-This is the water that’s not safe to go back into Tangaroa, the sea.
+Wai Para describes the water left in the kene or sludge after it has been treated first in Te Whare Wai Tapu Noa (the wastewater treatment facility), before it flows to Te Whare Wai Para Nuku.
+This water is not safe to go directly back into Tangaroa, the sea.

-In this context, para refers to the extracted kene from waimate (dead water, water that is deemed unsafe), like para is extracted from harakeke.
+In this context, para refers to the extracted kene from waimate (dead water, water deemed unsafe), like para is extracted from harakeke.

-‘Nuku’, speaks to how the treatment processes mimic natural decomposition processes and will use modern technology to enable wai para and kene to go from a state of being tapu to noa before being used beneficially.
-It (nuku) is also used as a reminder to everyone of their commitment to the ongoing improvement and the elimination of harmful waste.
+‘Nuku' speaks to how the treatment processes mimic natural decomposition processes and will use modern technology to enable wai para and kene to go from a state of being tapu to noa before being used beneficially.
+It (nuku) is also a reminder to everyone of the purpose of the plant, the ongoing improvement and the elimination of harmful waste.